oroinc/documentation/commerce/user_guide/products/products/actions_main/create_simple.rst

 8. In the **Image** section, add a new image to the product by clicking **+Add Image** and uploading the necessary file.
 You can select whether the image will be shown as *main* (the image is used in the product details view), *listing* (the image is shown in the catalog listing), or *additional* (additional product pictures).
 All three categories can be selected at the same time.
 To remove an image, click the |IcClose| **Delete** icon next to it.

 #.
-In the **Design** section, select the :ref:`page template <user-guide--page-templates>` from the dropdown.
+In the **Design** section, select the :ref:`page template <user-guide--page-templates>` from the drop-down.

    .. image:: /user_guide/img/products/products/SimpleProductDesign.png
       :class: with-border"

 #.
 In the **SEO** section, provide the following information:

-   a) **Meta Keywords** -- Enter the meta keywords for the product.
+   * **Meta Keywords** --- Enter the meta keywords for the product.
 A meta keyword is a specific type of a meta tag that appears in the HTML code of a web page and helps tell search engines what the topic of the page is.
-   b)  **Meta Title** -- Enter the meta title for the product.
+   * **Meta Title** --- Enter the meta title for the product.
 A meta title is what is seen by search engine users and helps a search engine to index the page.
-   c) **Meta Description** -- Enter the meta description for the product.
+   * **Meta Description** --- Enter the meta description for the product.
 A meta description summarizes a page content.
 Search engines show a meta description in search results if they see the searched phrase in the description.

 #.
 In the **Inventory** section, provide the following information: